 Year 3 RSE Curriculum Autumn 1 Autumn 2 Spring 1 Spring 2 Summer 1 Summer 2 My feelings My body My relationships My beliefs My rights and responsibilities Asking for help Pupils can identify their personal strengths and set aspirational goals for themselves, understanding how this contributes to and builds self-esteem.
 Pupils know how their body may change as they grow and develop, how to care for their body and celebrate their uniqueness.
 Pupils can recognise a wide range of relationships, including attributes of positive, healthy relationships.
 Pupils can challenge gender stereotypes, understanding that there is not one way to be a boy, or one way to be a girl.
 Pupils can begin to identify bias and opinion.
 Pupils understand the right to protect their body from unwanted touch.
 Pupils can identify their own rights (e.g. UN Convention on the Rights of the Child), those of others and who is responsible for rights being met.
 Pupils can identify the difference between secrets and surprise, knowing when it is right to break a confidence and share a secret.
 Skills Outcomes Can they recognise and challenge stereotypes?
 Can they recognise the risks and how to behave appropriately?
 Can they understand how their body changes over time?
 Are they aware of different types of touch?
 Can they understand how fairness may not always mean equal treatment?
 Can they develop a range of strategies for managing, resolving and preventing conflict, including 'win-win' solutions?
 Can they identify those responsible for ensuring rights being met?
 Can they identify the need for rules in school and wider society, and how people can take part in making and changing them?
 Can they imagine alternative possibilities and suggest new ideas to solve problems?
 Can they empathise with people in local and more distant contexts?
+Can they explore reasons for negative feelings towards others and in new or difficult situations?
 Can they positively talk about ways in which one is both similar and different to others and uniquely different?
 Can they value difference?
 Can they show a willingness to cooperate with others to change things for the better?
-To identify who to go to To know how I belong To understand how to o To understand difference To give real life advice a To explore gender stere To know the difference To understand how my To understand the basis To begin to give eviden counterarguments.
-To adapt behaviour to to To listen attentively, qu To express their own vimethods.
-To give reasons, eviden To value what contribut To demonstrate a readition others.
+To identify who to go to To know how I belong To understand how to o To understand differen To give real life advice a To explore gender stere To know the difference To understand how my To understand the basi To begin to give eviden counterarguments.
+To adapt behaviour to to To listen attentively, question To express their own viewethods.
+To give reasons, eviden To value what contribuen To demonstrate a readition on others.
 To recognise the belief discrimination.
-To demonstrate active overcome peer pressure t kinds of touch and personal space and problem solve eotypes s between males and females body changes throughout my life cs of how our own country is govern ce for an argument, assess different take into account feelings of others. eastion and respond to others. ews and ideas on issues clearly, usin ce and examples in support of an o ned. t viewpoints and present ng a range of appropriate pinion. s of words, actions and choices o challenge prejudice and on making.
+To demonstrate active overcome peer pressure It kinds of touch and personal space and problem solve eotypes Is between males and females body changes throughout my life cs of how our own country is govern ce for an argument, assess different take into account feelings of others.
+It is into a count feelings of others.
+It is into a count feelings of others.
+It is into a count feelings of others.
+It is into account feelings of others. ned.
+It viewpoints and present Ing a range of appropriate pinion.
+Is of words, actions and choices o challenge prejudice and on making.